 Intuitively, most people recognize that Jack Daniel’s has been a marketing masterclass.
-I mean, think of things like the cooking sauces in grocery stores that have licensed its name and recipe.
+Think of things like the cooking sauces in grocery stores that have licensed its name and recipe.
 Heck, what about the people with its logo splashed on their clothing?
 They have paid to walk around and advertise this company’s product.

 Anyway, this journal article looked at the valuations of various alcohol stocks at the time, including Brown-Forman.
-I believe early-1990s valuations were in the high-single digit earnings yield range – it seems crazy by today’s standards, but it was a different universe back then with regards to interest rates and so on.
+I believe early-1990s valuations were in the high-single digit earnings yield range.
+That seems crazy by today’s standards, but it was a different universe back then with regards to interest rates and so on.
 Suffice to say, all of this represented the perfect recipe for long-term wealth creation.

 In 1990, the year I was born, the company sold just over 4m nine-liter cases of Jack Daniel’s whiskey.
 Last year, it sold over 17m nine-liter cases of Jack Daniel’s branded whiskey.
 Over the same timeframe, the company’s overall net profit has increased by a factor of six, as have cash dividends paid out to stockholders.
 Those are not per-share figures either, which must be higher due to the cumulative impact of stock buybacks.

 That brings us nicely to the current problem with Brown-Forman stock: its valuation.
 Because interest rates and bond yields are so absurdly low, it is right that we give stocks a decent premium too.
-Anybody waiting for those high-single digit earnings yields to return has largely been disappointed in recent years.
+Those waiting for high-single digit earnings yields to return have largely been disappointed in recent years.

 On that basis, I think it has plenty of growth ahead of it.
 There have been some issues with tariffs in recent years, with American whiskey being a casualty in the global trade spats, though the figures don’t seem huge to me.
 We are talking 6¢ or so to Brown’s annual earnings per share number from what I can tell.